sting-ioc/sting/docs/performance.md

 ## Build Time

 Sting optimizes incremental injector rebuilds over rebuilding an entire application.
-When Sting processes a type annotated with either the {@api_url: @Injectable::Injectable} annotation or the {@api_url: @Fragment::Fragment} annotation, the Sting annotation processor will generate a small, binary descriptor describing the type.
+When Sting processes a type annotated with either the {@link: sting.Injectable @Injectable} annotation or the {@link: sting.Fragment @Fragment} annotation, the Sting annotation processor will generate a small, binary descriptor describing the type.
 The descriptor includes all the information required by Sting to bind the type to an injector.
-When the annotation processor attempts to process a type annotated by the {@api_url: @Injector::Injector} annotation, the annotation processor will load the binary descriptors rather than attempting to load and analyze the type.
+When the annotation processor attempts to process a type annotated by the {@link: sting.Injector @Injector} annotation, the annotation processor will load the binary descriptors rather than attempting to load and analyze the type.

-This results in a small increase in time compiling types annotated with the {@api_url: @Injectable::Injectable}
+This results in a small increase in time compiling types annotated with the {@link: sting.Injectable @Injectable}
-annotation or the {@api_url: @Fragment::Fragment} annotation as the annotation processor needs to write the binary descriptor file.
+annotation or the {@link: sting.Fragment @Fragment} annotation as the annotation processor needs to write the binary descriptor file.
 As of Java 8, writing a non-java source file from an annotation processor is relatively slow as it forces a synchronous write to the filesystem from within the compiler.
-However, reading the binary descriptor rather than the java type when processing types annotated with the {@api_url: @Injector::Injector} annotation is significantly faster.
+However, reading the binary descriptor rather than the java type when processing types annotated with the {@link: sting.Injector @Injector} annotation is significantly faster.

 The table below compares the ratio of the speed of dagger in various scenarios with the speed of Sting.
 A value of `1` indicates that they are exactly the same speed while a value of `0.5` would indicate Sting takes twice as